saleem-hadad/zino/README.md

 /*
-    Blinking an LED connected to PortB on pin 0 (same as digital pin 8) for a period of 1000ms on and 100ms off, without using the delay that Arduino library provides, or affecting other codes.
+    Blinking an LED connected to PortB on pin 0 (same as digital pin 8) for a period of 1000ms on and 100ms off, without using the delay Arduino library's function, and without affecting other codes */
-*/
 #include <Arduino.h>
 #include <Blinky.h>